People go vegan for 3 main reasons:

 If any of the above seems to make sense to you, I’d encourage you to keep asking questions and finding answers.

-There’s some solid logic behind all of these (side note: research shows that vegetarians and vegans are smarter than omnivores, or at least have higher IQs in general), but going vegan is a big change and it often requires a lot of thought over a period of time.
+There’s some solid logic behind all of these, but going vegan is a big change and it often requires a lot of thought over a period of time.